saadsalmanakram/Struc-v-Unstruc/README.md

 # Strucutred vs Unstrucutred Data
-Understanding different kinds of data as it is a crucial part of any data professional journey...
+Understanding difference between Structured vs Unstructured data as it is a crucial part of any Data Professional journey.